-This class is fun.
-We build fun, web-based programs that you can share through the Internet with anyone in the world: friends, family, anybody.
+This is a fun class.
+But hard work too.
+We build web-based programs that you can share through the Internet with anyone in the world: friends, family, anybody.
 And we develop skills you can use later in classes and the work place.